Variational Quantum Algorithms: Applications

-{\it Factoring.} While Shor's algorithm for factoring is very well known, the time horizon for its large-scale implementation is long.
-Hence, a VQA for factoring as a potential near-term alternative was introduced in~\cite{anschuetz2019variational}.
+Large-scale implementations of Shor's algorithm are not possible in the near term.
+Hence, a VQA for factoring as a potential near-term alternative was introduced in Ref.~\cite{anschuetz2019variational}.
 This proposal relies on the fact that factoring can be formulated as an optimization problem, and in particular, as a ground state problem for a classical Ising model.
-The authors employed the QAOA to variationally search for the ground state.
+The authors used the QAOA to variationally search for the ground state.
 Their numerical heuristics suggest that a linear number of layers in the ansatz ($p\in \OC(n)$) leads to a large overlap with the ground state.